koculu/Topaz/README.md

 `Type` whitelist is important to prevent unexpected private member access.

 ##### Custom object member access behavior:
-You can pass a custom MemberAccessPolicy implementaion to Topaz Engine via constructor.
+You can pass a custom MemberAccessPolicy implementation to Topaz Engine via constructor.

 `ITopazEngine.MemberAccessPolicy` interface defines a method to control custom member access behavior in runtime.